On a conjecture on Hodge loci of linear combinations of linear subvarieties: Preliminaries

-In the case where $n$ is even and $m=n/2$ we will introduce the ideal associated to a Hodge class.
-For a hypersurface $X=V(f)$, with $f$ of above shape we have two such ideals, namely
+\begin{remark} In the case where $n$ is even and $m=n/2$ we will introduce the ideal associated to a Hodge class.
+For a hypersurface $X=V(f)$, where $X$ contains two $m-1$-dimensional complete intersections whose intersection is a $m-c-1$-dimensional complete intersection, we have two such ideals, namely

 and

 Their sum equals which is again a complete intersection ideal, and their intersection equals